 Accident and Vehicle Damage

-Should an accident or vehicle damage occur on campus, please contact the Department of Police Services by dialing 724-334-6120.
-If an accident occurs off campus, please report the incident to the local police department by dialing 911.
+Should an accident or vehicle damage occur on campus, please contact the office of Police and Public Safety in IST 033 by dialing 724-334-6120.